The cardboard model sheet of the IMMH cutter for the International Shipmodelling Days in Hamburg

 This cardboard model sheet has ben produced by the International Maritime Museum Hamburg in cooperation with the cardboard model editorial HMV and the newspaper Hamburger Abendblatt for the occassion of the firts International Shipmodelling Days in Hamburg.

-The Shipmodelling Days will take place on the 15th and 16th of september 2018 at the museum.
-Kids under 17 that show their completed cardboard model at the cash-desk, get free entrance to the event.
+The Shipmodelling Days 2020 will take place between the 18th and 20th of september at the museum.

 To make the building of the model a bit easier, our volunteer colleague Renate Langhammer-Krause has written an extended building manual.
 Here is the video.